Making Sense CIC

 This project is funded by DVSC Voluntary Services Emergency Fund

 If you are a Denbighshire Care Home and would like to receive monthly packs contact firstname.lastname@example.org

 We are now providing artist made sensory parcels for people with Profound and Multiple learning disabilities in partnership with the resource centres they would usually attend from July until December.

 Activities will be designed for family or carers to do together as one to one activities to promote sensory communication and creativity.

 All activities will be available online to download from this website and via partner sites and social media partners.

-We will link the creative activities to the online offers of cultural venues in North Wales
+Creative activities have links to the online offers of cultural venues in North Wales.

 Making Sense Community Interest Company was set up by Creative Director Ticky Lowe in 2013

 Making Sense’s is passionate about providing opportunities for people to experience arts and heritage in a multi sensory way.